 - Roadside Picnic by Arkady and Boris Strugatsky

-As the prologue to Gou Tanabe’s At the Mountains of Madness, the first part of which was translated to English by Dark Horse Comics, draws to a close, we get a series of double-page spreads showing the titular mountains.
+As the prologue to Gou Tanabe’s At the Mountains of Madness, the first part of which was translated to English by Zack Davisson and published by Dark Horse Comics, draws to a close, we get a series of double-page spreads showing the titular mountains.
 First, they are seen from a human angle, gazing upwards; then, we see them in their full terrible majesty, from above; finally, the “camera” pulls out even farther to the rim of the world — showing us that even these peaks are dwarfed in the context of the whole Antarctic.

 It’s a perfectly executed introduction, setting the tone and introducing the themes of the story to come.
 Scale is key to Tanabe’s skill as a storyteller, both scale in the physical sense as well as within the dimension of time.
 The characters throughout the story must grapple with their place, both in a physical location and within the history of the world.
 These explorers stand to represent the beginning of one age, one in which reason triumphs over superstition, but they discover just how small they are in the grand scheme of global history.

 It is this singularity of vision, tying story with visual presentation, that makes At the Mountains of Madness possibly the best adaptation of H.P.
 Lovecraft to the medium of comics.
 There have been quite a few: numerous short stories, graphic novels, and even ongoing series.
 Even if we ignore all the works that are based entirely on concepts and fictions created by the man (such as Alan Moore and Jacen Burrows’s Providence or Michael Alan Nelson’s Fall of Cthulhu), and focus singularly on direct adaptations, it could take the whole span of this article just to list them.
 This is not to say the bar is necessarily high.
 Many of these either fail as adaptations or succumb to the weakness of the original stories.